-This exceptional 19th-century Persian Bidjar gallery rug is a rare masterpiece of Kurdish weaving from Northwest Persia during the late 1800s.
-Woven with the legendary durability Bidjar carpets are celebrated for, this elegant corridor-sized piece features a rich abrash brick-red field surrounded by a deep navy border.
-The subtle central medallion and corner spandrels introduce a harmonious palette of turquoise, green, golden yellow, and soft sky blue, creating refined balance and movement across the composition.
+This exceptional 19th century Persian Bidjar gallery rug is a rare masterpiece of Kurdish weaving from Northwest Persia during the late 1800s — a period when the Bidjar workshops were at the height of their powers.
+Woven with the legendary durability Bidjar carpets are celebrated for, this elegant corridor-sized piece features a rich abrash brick-red field surrounded by a deep navy border, the subtle central medallion and corner spandrels introducing a harmonious palette of turquoise, green, golden yellow, and soft sky blue.

 Date of Manufacture: 4th Quarter of the 1800s